 HOTTEST 5 Email Inbox Management TIPS

-Searching Google for how to set up rules for outlook (or filter for gmail etc.) will return simple steps for setting this up and stopping these email clogging up your inbox and causing constant distraction.
+Searching Google for how to set up rules for outlook (or ‘filter’ for Gmail etc.) will return simple steps for setting this up and stopping these emails clogging up your inbox and causing constant distraction.

 It’s also a good idea, and does you and the sender a favour, to review and where appropriate unsubscribe from these emails if you find yourself not opening them for more than 3 or so editions in a row.

-Tip #2 Action as you go — Depending on the quantity of emails you receive in your role, it can prove highly productive to turn notifications off and scheduling blocks of time 1, 2 or 3 times a day.
+Tip 2 Action as you go — Depending on the number of emails you receive in your role, it can prove highly productive to turn notifications off and scheduling blocks of time 1, 2 or 3 times a day.

 Another way to improve productivity is to touch each email as few times as possible.
-Here are a few way to deal with mail when it comes in, or during your allotted time(s):
+Here are a few ways to deal with mail when it comes in, or during your allotted time(s):

 c) Move it — if it’s an email you need to retain for reference sake, move it to an appropriate folder — see suggestions in Tip #3